-The section has been taken from a combination of the Technical Report completed in 2007 (Noble and Ranta, 2007) and updated information provided by Bravada.
-The information was compiled in association with Fortune River's geologic staff and their consultants, including Elliott M. Crist, Licensed Professional Geologist (Utah), the Chief Consulting Geologist for Fortune River and John Cox, Manager of Development for Bravada.
+This section has been taken from the Technical Report completed in 2007 (Noble and Ranta, 2007) and updated information provided by Bravada.
+The information was compiled in association with Fortune River's geologic staff and their consultants, including Elliott M. Crist, Licensed Professional Geologist (Utah), the Chief Consulting Geologist for Fortune River, and John Cox, Manager of Development for Bravada.